Accounts Payable Journal Entry

 Accounts Payable Journal Entry Basics

-In order to record accounts payable, you need to understand the fundamental rule of accounting used for GAAP bookkeeping purposes.
+In order to properly record accounts payable, you need to understand the fundamental rule of accounting used for GAAP bookkeeping purposes.
 This simple equation is:

 Assets = Liabilities + Equity